nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [==medium.com/@danielepolencic: In Kubernetes, are there hidden costs to running many cluster nodes?==](https://medium.com/@danielepolencic/reserved-cpu-and-memory-in-kubernetes-nodes-65aee1946afd) Yes, since not all CPU and memory in your Kubernetes nodes can be used to run Pods.

-### Kubernetes Resource and Capacity Management.
-QoS.
+### Kubernetes Quality of Service QOS.
+Kubernetes Resource and Capacity Management.
 Capacity Planning.
 Resource Quotas per namespace, LimitRanges per namespace, Limits and Requests per POD

+- [cloudtechtwitter.com: Kubernetes Quality of Service (QoS) class](https://www.cloudtechtwitter.com/2022/04/kubernetes-quality-of-service-qos-class.html) Quality of Service (QoS) class to determine which pod to kill first in Kubernetes
 - [itnext.io: Kubernetes Resource Management in Production](https://itnext.io/kubernetes-resource-management-in-production-d5382c904ed1) Requests, Limits, Overcommitment, Slack/Waste, Throttling
 - [medium: Ultimate Kubernetes Resource Planning Guide](https://medium.com/dev-genius/ultimate-kubernetes-resource-planning-guide-449a4fddd1d6)
 - [learnk8s.io: Setting the right requests and limits in Kubernetes 🌟](https://learnk8s.io/setting-cpu-memory-limits-requests) By far the best read on requests and limits in Kubernetes.